piraz/diaspora_jetpack/README.md

 # Diaspyra Chat

-Diaspyra chat is a chat addon to a diaspora pod that replace the original one shipped by the original project.
+Diaspyra chat is a chat addon to a diaspora pod that replaces the original one shipped by the original project.

 ## Why diaspyra and not diaspora